ConsenSysMesh/linnia-resources/GAS.md

 It is also important to note the units of Ether.
 The smallest unit of either is Wei, where 1000000000000000000 Wei equal 1 Ether.

 Gas cost varies with the traffic of the network.
-Currently at the time of writing this (8/22/18) - the current gas cost is 3.7 Gwei.
+Currently at the time of writing this (8/22/18) - the current minimum gas cost is 3.7 Gwei.
 Where 1 Gwei is one billionth of 1 Ether.
 So for example, to send one transaction at 21000 gas, where each gas unit costs 3.7 Gwei and at the current ether price of $277 - the transaction will cost roughly $0.21.

+## Gas Limit vs Gas Price

+When sending a transaction through a tool like MetaMask you have the option to change the values of Gas Limit and Gas Price.

+Gas Limit - This is how much gas you are willing to add to the transaction.
+Usually the estimate provided is sufficient but you can add or subtract depending on your wishes.
+A more detailed approach is in the Altering Gas Limit section.

+Gas Price/Cost - This is the cost in GWei of each gas unit used in a transaction.
+This cost is set by the congestion of the network and varies.
+Altering it can be beneficial for some transations and this is explained in the Altering Gas Price section.

 ### Altering Gas Limit

-The gas limit of a transaction, referencing again the transaction we used above ($ from A to B), is automatically estimated in tools like MetaMask.
+Again the gas limit of a transaction is automatically estimated in tools like MetaMask.
+In the below picture we are referencing one of the transactions we used above ($ from A to B)

 <img src='./assets/gaslimit-normal.png' width='300' height='550'/>